-Mel and Pam from Boston, Lincolnshire have been fostering with FCA Yorkshire and Lincolnshire since 2017.
+Mel and Pam from Boston, Lincolnshire have been fostering in Yorkshire and Lincolnshire with FCA since 2017.

 Having originally trained as nursery nurses, and with experience caring for children with special needs in residential care, both Mel and Pam always knew that they wanted to do more to help children in the long term.
 They had both wanted to foster for a number of years, and knew it would allow them to make a positive difference to the lives of children in a more direct way, compared to residential care.